Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Methods

 \subsection{Spectral fit \\}

-To estimate the stellar mass, age, and SFH of a galaxy, we adopt a custom IDL routine~\cite{Gobat+12} to fit the final corrected 1D spectrum of each galaxy.
+To estimate the stellar mass, age, and SFH of a galaxy, we adopt a custom IDL routine\cite{Gobat+12} to fit the final corrected 1D spectrum of each galaxy.
 The best-fitting results are derived by comparing the 1D spectrum with a range of composite stellar population templates by $\chi^2$-minimisation.
 These templates were generated by combining a grid of different SSP models assuming a delayed exponentially declining SFH ($\propto (t/\tau^2)e^{-t/\tau}$, i.e., delayed-$\tau$ model).
-The characteristic timescale $\tau$ and age variations are the same in different models, shown in Table~\ref{tab4}.
-To identify the redshift, the Calzetti attenuation law~\cite{Calzetti+2000} was adopted, and the stellar metallicity was left free with lower and upper limits dependent on the model.
+The characteristic timescale $\tau$ and age variations (i.e., the time $t$ since the onset of star formation) are the same in different models, shown in Supplementary Table 2.
+To identify the redshift, the Calzetti attenuation law\cite{Calzetti+2000} was adopted, and the stellar metallicity was left free with lower and upper limits dependent on the model.
 To reduce the computational cost, we run the spectral fit twice.
 First, we run the spectral fit in a large range of redshift with a low-resolution grid ($\Delta z=0.1$).
 After the most probable redshift peak was identified, we narrowed down the redshift range with a high-resolution grid ($\Delta z= 0.001$) in the second run.
-The redshift boundary in Table~\ref{tab4} is an example of a parametric grid for D36123 in the second run.
-For object D36123 with the highest SNR, the spectral fit was repeated varying the wavelength range (see Table~\ref{tab1}): (1) with the full rest-frame wavelength (0.3-2$\mu$m, see Fig~\ref{fig10}); (2) with the optical only ($\lambda_{\rm rest} <0.5 \mu$m); (3) with the NIR only ($\lambda_{\rm rest} >0.5 \mu$m); and (4) with the full rest-frame wavelength range but excluding 0.5--1$\mu$m (see Fig.~\ref{fig11}).
+The redshift boundary in Supplementary Table 2 is an example of a parametric grid for D36123 in the second run.
+For object D36123 with the highest SNR, the spectral fit was repeated varying the wavelength range (see Table 1): (1) with the full rest-frame wavelength (0.3-2$\mu$m, see Extended Data Fig.2a-d); (2) with the optical only ($\lambda_{\rm rest} <0.5 \mu$m); (3) with the NIR only ($\lambda_{\rm rest} >0.5 \mu$m); and (4) with the full rest-frame wavelength range but excluding 0.5--1$\mu$m (see Extended Data Fig.2e-h).
 For the two fainter galaxies, the spectral fit was only done in the full rest-frame wavelength.
 Since the medium resolution grating spectrum of object 9025 does not cover too well the age-sensitive spectral region around rest-frame 4000$\rm \AA$ break, we additionally considered the photometry in HST F606W and F814W bands to better constrain the overall fit.